BurnOutTrader/fund-forge/README.md

 Make sure to double-check your configurations to avoid unintended trades.

-to run the server with rithmic apis connected use `cargo run -- --rithmic "0"`.

-to run with only test api to run the server with rithmic apis connected use `cargo run -- --rithmic "1"`.

 Once `StrategyMode::Live`, the system will not differentiate between test and real orders!

 ## Current State of Live Trading